siyul-park/uniflow/docs/debugging.md

 ## Getting Started

-To run the debugger, use the `start` command with the `--debug` flag.
-This command will activate the debugger, allowing you to control the application's execution in detail via the command-line interface.
+To start the debugger, use the `start` command with the `--debug` flag.
+This command activates the debugger and allows you to control the application's execution through the command-line interface.

 ```sh
 ./dist/uniflow start --debug